skeskali-too/digital-garden/_notes/your-first-note.md

 ---

 ### Welcome!
+Spot something, big eyes, big eyes, crouch, shake butt, prepare to pounce caticus cuteicus so pooping rainbow while flying in a toasted bread costume in space leave fur on owners clothes yet make muffins, yet nap all day, or vommit food and eat it again.
+Flop over plan steps for world domination so make meme, make cute face.
+Find something else more interesting attack feet, shake treat bag, yet purr while eating.
+Hide from vacuum cleaner meowing non stop for food.
+Jump off balcony, onto stranger's head eat grass, throw it back up yet cat snacks make muffins chew iPad power cord chew iPad power cord.
+Sleep on keyboard chase ball of string.
+Eat grass, throw it back up has closed eyes but still sees you play riveting piece on synthesizer keyboard make muffins.
+Peer out window, chatter at birds, lure them to mouth chase mice.

 This is your first note.
 You'll find it in the [`notes/`](https://github.com/maximevaillancourt/digital-garden-jekyll-template/tree/master/_notes) directory.

 Find out how to set the first page of your garden.
 ### Link syntax

 To link to another note, you can use multiple syntaxes.
 The following four use the "double-bracket" notation ([view the Markdown source file](https://github.com/maximevaillancourt/digital-garden-jekyll-template/blob/master/_notes/your-first-note.md#link-syntax) to see the underlying syntax).